-Roasted green beans with garlic and lemon—the perfect side dish recipe to have on hand!
-This 8-ingredients side dish is incredibly easy to prepare, make-ahead friendly and packed with flavor from seemingly simple ingredients.
+Roasted Green Beans are a perfect side dish recipe for all kinds of meals—weeknights, Sunday night dinner and holidays—these fit the bill.
+This 8-ingredient side dish is incredibly easy to prepare and packed with flavor from seemingly simple ingredients.

 There is a trick to making the best roasted green beans and it all lies in how you prepare them for the oven.
 To ensure the green beans cook in a timely manner, and cook through without burning, you first have to steam them a bit.